CustomerFX/FX.CustomLoader.Module/README.md

 #Steps to Use
 1. [Download the bundle](https://github.com/CustomerFX/FX.CustomLoader.Module/raw/master/Deliverables/Custom%20Loader%20Module.zip)
 2. Install the bundle in Application Architect
-3. Look in the SlxClient/SupportFiles and you'll see a folder called "Custom" which contains two subfolders named "Scripts" and "Style"
+3. Look in the SlxClient/SupportFiles and you'll see a folder called "Custom" which contains three subfolders named "Scripts", "Style", and "Modules"
 4. Drop any javascript files in the SupportFiles/Custom/Scripts folder (you can organize things with subfolders if you'd like)
 5. Drop any CSS style files in the SupportFiles/Custom/Style folder (you can organize things with subfolders if you'd like)
+6. Drop any javascript to be loaded as AMD modules in the SupportFiles/Custom/Modules folder.
+Place each module in a separate subdirectory.
+If the module includes a "main.js" file it will get loaded automatically at runtime.